mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

      * Returns the execution time of the event in the highest possible resolution for the platform.
      * The calculated value MUST be the time to send the message and receive the reply from the server,
      * including BSON serialization and deserialization.
 The name can imply the units in which the
      * value is returned, i.e. durationMS, durationNanos.
+     *
-The time measurement used
+     * When the awaited field is false, the time measurement used MUST be the
-     * MUST be the same measurement used for the RTT calculation.
+     * same measurement used for the RTT calculation.
+When the awaited field is
+     * true, the time measurement is not used for RTT calculation.
      */
     duration: Int64;